GitHub Logo HIP-1: Hiero Improvement Proposal Process

 Start With an Idea

 The HIP process begins with a new idea.
-It is highly recommended that a single HIP contain a single key proposal or new idea.
-Collaborators reserve the right to reject a HIP if it appears too unfocused or broad.
+It is highly recommended that a single HIP contains a single key proposal or new idea.
+HIP editors reserve the right to reject a HIP if it appears too unfocused or broad.
 If in doubt, split your HIP into several well-focused ones.

 Each HIP must have a champion (the “author”) who writes the HIP in the specified style, shepherds discussions, and attempts to build consensus.
-The champion can make a PR of their hip against the official repository and the PR will serve as the hip’s discusion and the link to the PR will be the value of the discussions-to header.
+The champion can make a PR of their HIP against the official repository and the PR will serve as the HIP’s discussion and the link to the PR will be the value of the discussions-to header.

 ⚠️ Setting up DCO